 Student Project Managers (10 hrs week)

-- routine and ongoing social media tasks, such as performing social listening and monitoring
+- Oversees routine and ongoing social media tasks, such as performing social listening and monitoring

-- Scheduling and posting new content to Twitter, Facebook, Instagram, and Snapchat and making sure that you make note of this schedule on our content calendar.
+- Scheduling and posting new content to Twitter, Facebook, and Instagram.

 Blog Team Project Manager